Herringbone Flooring

 - Affordability

-- Range of Styles
+- Variety of Styles

-- Underfloor Heating
+- Compatible with Underfloor Heating

 - Easy Maintenance

-- Increase Property Value
+- Adds Property Value

-What are Some Design Tips for Herringbone Flooring?
+Design Tips for Herringbone Flooring

 - Plank Size

-- Use Dark Tones for Luxury
+- Dark Tones for a Luxury Look

 - Adding a Border

-- Herringbone in Hallways
+- Using Herringbone in Hallways

-- Are Herringbone Styles Popular in Australia?
+- Is Herringbone Flooring common/popular in Australia?

 At Everlasting Floors, we specialise in supplying and installing premium herringbone flooring across the Sydney and Greater Sydney regions.
 We combine the timeless style with modern durability and offer a wide selection of design choices.
 Our team focuses on the quality and ensures that the installation process is flawless and adds value to your property.